 1. Bring a large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
 Add noodles to water and boil 2 minutes, stirring often.
-Drain, rinse under cold water, and then shake out excess water.
+Drain, rinse under cold water until fully chilled, and then shake out excess water.
 Toss with 1 tablespoon oil and set aside.
 Can be made up to 12 hours in advance and kept in the refrigerator.

 2. In a medium bowl, mix flour and dashi or water to make a smooth pancake-like batter.
 Heat a large griddle or two large skillets over medium heat.
 Add 1 teaspoon of oil to one side of the griddle or one skillet and swirl to cover surface.
 In the pan, spread a scoop of the batter (approximate 1/3 cup) into a thin circle about 6 inches wide.
 Place a handful of cabbage (approximately 1/2 cup) on top of the batter.
 Place 3 slices of pork on top of the cabbage, cutting the pork into smaller slices if that better fits the shape of your okonomiyaki.
 Drizzle some batter (no more than a few tablespoons) over the ingredients.
 Flip over the okonomiyaki with two spatulas.
 Turn the heat to low.
 Cook until pork is crispy and cabbage is soft.